akshajsahu12345-coder/AI-Resume-Coverletter-Builder-/README.md

-AI RESUME MAKER AND COVER LETTER GENERATOR
+AI Resume & Coverletter Builder

 This project aims to build a resume based on the AI and also the cover Letter